 My goal--to take care of women and make their lives better--has never changed.
 I became an active-duty military spouse just a year after starting my NP career.
 Even though my husband and I moved cross country four times in five years while having three children, I always managed to find opportunities to work in my field.

-Now and for the last 8 years, I have been working at the Johns Hopkins Hospital in Baltimore as the nurse practitioner on the inpatient gynecology service.
+Since 2002, I have been working at the Johns Hopkins Hospital in Baltimore as the nurse practitioner on the inpatient gynecology service.
 In this position, I consult on gynecologic issues across the hospital, see patients in clinics, serve as a First Assist in the OR, and teach.
 I help guide residents, nurse practitioner students, and medical students through their clinical learning experiences.
-I’m also an Adjunct Professor at the Johns Hopkins School of Nursing providing a lecture on Vaginal Bleeding to the Nurse Practitioner students.
+I also spend some of my time in the ambulatory clinics of the Johns Hopkins Outpatient Center where I take care of patients presenting for both gynecologic and obstetrical care.

-My husband is still an active duty Naval officer.
-He and I live near Annapolis, Maryland with our three children (aged 11, 8, and 5), our doggie (aged 12), and our kitty (aged 1).
+My husband is a retired Naval officer and corporate pilot.
+He and I live near Annapolis, Maryland with our three children, our doggie, and our 2 kitties.
 We are very busy with soccer, dance, field hockey, lacrosse, hand bells, choir, church, swim team, basketball, violin, cello, cycling, aerobics, sailing, school, tons of friends, and, of course, work!

 Today, Johns Hopkins provides me the opportunity to learn something new every day, and I very much want to share my knowledge with you.
 I look forward to helping you understand your health, as well as the health of the women in your life.